GetStream/Winds/README.md

 You will need to run the `FLUSHALL` command in Redis to ensure that the new content is picked up.

 > Note: This will override any local data that you may have.
 Please be cautious!
-Also, this will not create Stream follows – please followo feeds manually to generate them.
+Also, this will not create Stream follows – please follow feeds manually to generate them.

 ### Stream